 It is the responsibility of each employee to promptly notify the Human Resources Department of any changes in personal data.
-Personal mailing addresses, telephone/cell phone numbers, e-mail addresses, number and names of dependents, individuals to contact in the event of an emergency, beneficiaries, educational accomplishments, and other such status reports should be kept accurate and current at all times.
+Personal mailing addresses, name changes, telephone/cell phone numbers, e-mail addresses, number and names of dependents, emergency contacts, beneficiaries, educational accomplishments, and other such status reports should be kept accurate and current at all times.